slott56/navtools/docs/_build/html/_sources/introduction.rst.txt

 #.  :py:mod:`navtools.olc` creates Geocodes
     from latitudes and longitudes.
 This implements the core of Open Location Code (OLC) Geocoding.
     (Note: It doesn't fully decode OLC back to Latitude/Longitude.)

+#.  :py:mod:`navtools.solar` computes sunrise and sunset.
+    This lets us know if an arrival or departure time is in daylight or night.

 #.
 The "main" applications have the CLI interface and processing.
     Each of these opens one (or more) files, performs the navigation calculations, and creates